Servideska/HPC/doc.zih.tu-dresden.de/docs/software/pika.md

 ## Hints

-If users wish to perform their own measurement of performance counters using performance tools other than PIKA, it is recommended to disable PIKA monitoring.
+If you wish to perform your own measurement of performance counters using performance tools other than PIKA, it is recommended to disable PIKA monitoring.
 This can be done using the following Slurm flags in the job script: